ddugovic/MagiC-engine-chess/README.md

 MagiC-engine has a Lichess.org account -> @MagiC-engine

+# Future Plans

+I will try to improve the evaluation function to make it use its time better.

 # License

 Do whatever you want with MagiC-engine.
 For example, I used it as a tool for learning C.